--supply side approach
+-supply side vs. demand side

 Ethics of Associational Redistribution

 Following ideas due to John Roemer and others, one objective of public policy is to reduce the dependence of individual outcomes on factors for which an individual is not responsible.

 Many group memberships fall into this category, therefore the government may be justified in redistributing group memberships.